giovanni-vicentin/Thunder_rotina_movefile/README.md

 1. Sync with the organized folder in the cloud.
 2. Change the local file path to match your Windows user.
-3. Make the necessary changes to the code to pull the desired taxes, such as "FGTS" and "INSS".
-To do this, you will need to modify the date values in the code.
 <br><br><br><br>
 ## Credits